Just-Some-Bots/MusicBot/README.md

 A: Add yourself to the whitelist!

-Q:`I'm getting this error! http://puu.sh/m6hkf/40eec0910c.png`
+Q:`I'm getting this error!` http://puu.sh/m6hkf/40eec0910c.png
 A: The bot needs permission to delete messages.
-I'll be adding an options file to toggle this later though
+An option to toggle this behavior.

 Q: `I'm having an issue with the Discord installation / It doesn't say anything when I run it`